GitHubDragonFly/Node-RED_PLC_Example/README.md

 Any and all trademarks, either directly or indirectly mentioned in this project, belong to their respective owners.

 # Useful Resources
-Any and all other Node-RED Library nodes but some specifically PLC related packages:
+Any and all Node-RED Library nodes.
+Some specifically PLC related packages:
 - [OpenPLC](https://flows.nodered.org/node/node-red-contrib-openplc)
 - [redPlc](https://flows.nodered.org/node/node-red-contrib-redplc)
 - [plcindustry](https://flows.nodered.org/node/plcindustry)